hubotio/hubot/docs/README.md

 **Please note that external scripts may become the default for hubot scripts in future releases.**

+## Adapters

+Hubot uses the adapter pattern to support multiple chat-backends.
+Read available adapters in [docs/adapters.md](adapters.md), along with how to configure them.

 ## Deploying

 You can deploy hubot to Heroku, which is the officially supported method.